Praline Pecan Loaf

 - 1/3 cup milk

 - 1 egg, beaten

 - Begin by preparing the pan.
-Spread melted butter on bottom of a 9x5x3-inch loaf pan.
+Liberally grease a 9 x 5-inch loaf pan.
+Spread melted butter on bottom of pan.
 Sprinkle with brown sugar and cinnamon.
 Arrange pecans over mixture.
 Combine honey and water and drizzle over pecans.
 Set aside.

 - To make the streusel, mix all ingredients in a bowl.
 The mixture should be crumbly.
 Set aside.

 - To make the dough, dissolve yeast and water in a small bowl and set aside.

 - Combine flour, sugar, cinnamon, baking powder, and salt in a mixing bowl.
 Cut in butter with a pastry blender until mixture resembles fine crumbs.

 - Combine dissolved yeast with milk, beaten egg, and stir into crumb mixture.
 Beat well.
 Turn out onto a floured surface and knead until dough is no longer sticky, about 5 minutes.